 In 2017 the rate was increased to $420 per unit.
 The rate was held at that level through 2020.
 But is now programmed for a step increase of $20 per year in 2021, 2022 and 2023 as shown above.

-For Fiscal Year 2021-2022, the Danbury Plant charge was rounded up to $40 per year, an increase from $34.
+For Fiscal Year 2021-2022, the Danbury Plant charge was rounded up to $40 per year.
 The amount needed is a best-guess.
 Danbury has been opaque as to the timing and the amount of the final obligation, which will depend on the final cost and the capacity assigned to Brookfield.
 We expect this will be resolved late 2023.
-These funds are set aside against the cost of the Brookfield share of the waste treatment plant upgrade cost which is expected to be completed in 2022.
-When the Brookfield share is known in 2022, the plant charge will be adjusted up or down to accommodate the loan.
+These funds are set aside against the cost of the Brookfield share of the waste treatment plant upgrade cost which was completed April 2022.
+When the Brookfield share is known, the plant charge will be adjusted up or down to accommodate the loan.

 Five Year Budget History

 Download the FY18-19 budget as PDF file for printing

 Download the FY19-20 budget as PDF file for printing

 Download the FY20-21 budget as PDF file for printing

 Download the FY21-22 budget as PDF file for printing